 Many Piping & Instrumentation Diagram (P&ID) Interpretation courses on the market are university-level courses that lack focus on real-world application of skills.
 Given this, most courses do not have the appropriate approach to instruction in order for participants to gain and retain the needed competencies to bring back and apply on the job.

-The content of Intertek’s USA Offshore – Piping & Instrumentation Diagram (P&ID) Interpretation courses features a mix of classroom instruction and lab exercises.
+The content of Intertek’s Total Quality Assurance USA Offshore – Piping & Instrumentation Diagram (P&ID) Interpretation courses features a mix of classroom instruction and lab exercises.
 Because there is an emphasis on hands-on activities, this course provides more practical experience than typical university-level courses.
 As an added benefit, students receive reference materials to take with them after the course.
 Classes maintain an effective instructor-to-student and equipment-to-student ratio to ensure effective interaction and time with the equipment.

 The course is led by an engineer with approximately 40% of the time in classroom lecture and 60% of the time spent on lab exercises with electronic media.
 During lab sessions, the classroom training is reinforced by practicing techniques on electronic tablets featuring actual drilling equipment.